 For a more local take, Pilo Vazquez was born and raised in Huatulco and runs bay tours for groups up to 15.
 He knows the coast intimately, takes you through sea caves, and handles lunch recommendations and cold drinks along the way.

 In case you didn’t know, Huatulco has 4 beaches that hold the #BlueFlag certification.
 This award is given to beaches worldwide when their waters are clean, and they commit to global environmental quality standards.
-In Huatulco, you will find Chuahué, Tangolunda, Santa Cruz, and Pescadores beaches; these are among the cleanest, safest, and most beautiful beaches along thesouthern coast of Mexico.
+In Huatulco, you will find Chuahué, Tangolunda, Santa Cruz, and Pescadores beaches; these are among the cleanest, safest, and most beautiful beaches along the southern coast of Mexico.

 The best snorkeling is inside Huatulco National Park, where the reefs are protected, and the fish populations show it.
-National Park visitors need to buy a day pass (around 70 pesos) and should only use certified operators who look for a green park flag on the boat.
+National Park visitors need to buy a day pass (around 70 pesos) and should use only certified operators who display a green park flag on the boat.
 It keeps the reefs in the condition that makes them worth snorkeling.
 La Entrega is the most accessible from shore.
 Maguey, La India, and Riscalillo each have distinct reef structures worth exploring.
-You can view the detailed Huatulco Snorkel Map that breaks down what to expect at each bay — worth checking before you decide where to go.
+You can view the detailed Huatulco Snorkel Map that breaks down what to expect at each bay worth checking before you decide where to go.

 Beyond snorkeling, the bays are calm enough for kayaking and stand-up paddleboarding, and the deeper offshore waters are excellent for sport fishing.
-My Huatulco Vacation can set you up with sunset cruises, a deep-sea fishing trip with Captain Eddy on the Arrocito Princess, or a full 55-foot yacht charter if you want to explore the bays properly.

 Certainly, there's nothing else like Mexican food… oh, and its beverages.
 Mexican dishes are always filled with salsas and lots of spicy flavors, perfect for the most adventurous!
 Huatulco's restaurant scene punches well above its size.